-The credit is determined by taking the current year's qualified R&D expenses, subtracting the base amount, and multiplying by 10 percent.
 The R&D credit is applied to 50 percent of the company's net Georgia corporate income tax liability after all other credits have been applied.
-Any excess R&D credits can then be applied to the company's state payroll withholding.
-Any unused credits can be carried forward for up to 10 years from the close of the taxable year in which the qualified research expenses were made.
+Any excess R&D credits can then be applied to the company's state payroll withholding liability.
+Any unused credits can be carried forward for up to 10 years from the close of the taxable year in which the qualified R&D expenses were made.